 Up until recently, I have captured the images for the 100 Day Project using my AF-S Nikkor 35 f/1.8 lens.
 I rented a macro lens hoping to capture some juvenile amphibians in the vernal pools during my hike in the Sourlands.
 I wanted to learn how to use the lens.
-This morning and this afternoon I bent over a patch of crocus growing in the yard and capture some images.
+This morning and this afternoon, I bent over a patch of crocus growing in the yard and capture some images.
 I found out that I might have to show at small apertures and ISO 400 and maybe use a flash.
 The DOF of a macro lens is very narrow, so a small aperture helps.
-However, smaller apertures mean less light enter the sensor.
+However, smaller apertures mean less light enters the sensor.
 Shooting at higher ISO and using a flash helps.

 This was one of my favourites from the set.
 You can find the rest on Flickr.